jamesdeklerk/publish-subscribe-library/README.md

-## Publish-subscribe-library
+## JavaScript publish-subscribe library

-Topic-based publish-subscribe library.
+This is a high performance JavaScript implementation of the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern.

 ## Code Example